 Which Email Marketing Service Should You Choose?

-With that being said, if the idea of keeping everything contained within your WordPress dashboard is appealing, then you might want to go with SendinBlue instead.
-Just remember that SendinBlue’s interface isn’t quite as polished as MailChimp (or Campaign Monitor).
+So if the idea of keeping everything contained within your WordPress dashboard is appealing, then you might want to go with SendinBlue instead.

 Which is your favorite out of these three services?
 Let me know in the comments!